bio-guoda/preston-dbg-2022/README.md

 :warning: The tracked digital assets associated with this archive has been taken offline and the image corpus is no longer available via https://linker.bio at this point.
-This repository is kept around for an historical reference on how to track and package a image corpus from DwC-A.
+This repository is kept around for an historical reference on as an example on how to track, package, sign, and cite, an image corpus compile from their associated DwC-A records.

 # preston-dbg-2022
 preston archive with hashes of over 200k (i.e. 211250) images (e.g., [KHD00005851](#sample-image)) of Denver Botanical Gardens indexed via a server hosted at a commercial datacenter somehwere in Germany with 1Gb internet connection over an 8 day period 2022-10-18T21:33:53/2022-10-26T23:23:05 at a rate of about 0.3 images/s .
 The total volume of this archive, including images, darwin core archive, and metadata, is about 105GB.
 The image were found via the following Darwin Core Archive and associated references: